dominatorul/Horizon-OC/README.md

 Ensure you are using latest Atmosphere, otherwise the console will not boot<br>

+## Configuration
+Download the latest configurator on your computer
+Run the file
+Select the drive your SD card or UMS device is mounted as Configure the kip to your liking, and in the end, save it

 ## Building
 Set up a development enviorment ready to compile Atmosphere<br>
 Git clone Atmosphere, and move the cloned folder into build/<br>
 Insert Source/stratosphere folder into build/<br>
 Run build.sh

+To build the configurator, clone it's repo (souldbminersmwc/ocs2-configurator) Run build.bat or cd into folder and run "python -m PyInstaller --onefile --add-data "assets;assets" --icon=assets/icon.ico --noconsole src/main.py"

 ## Credits
 meha for Switch-Oc-Suite<br>